researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 can be directly used in our VM.
-Load the two jar files to the `/home/combodroid/artifact` directory, overriding the pre-built artifact, and you can run it just as described in the previous sections.
+Load the two jar files to the `/home/combodroid/artifact` directory, overriding the pre-built artifact, and you can run it at the ComboDroid installation directory `/home/combodroid` as described in the previous sections.